martin-papy/qdrant-loader/README.md

 - Smart chunking and preprocessing of documents
 - Vectorization using OpenAI embeddings
 - Storage in QDrant vector database
-- Configurable through environment variables
+- Configurable through environment variables and YAML configuration
 - Command-line interface for easy operation
+- Comprehensive logging and debugging capabilities

 ## Setup